Thoughts on Ethics

 The compensation for a threat means revoking the threat and making up for the distress.

-If the author wants to criticise the suffering (or the distribution of such graphical violence), then he may share such descriptions.
+If the sender wants to criticise the suffering (or the distribution of such graphical violence), then he may share such descriptions.
 However, only moral subjects can be the target then, not children.

-In principle, intellectual property may not be transmitted at all.
-However, if you receive a copy of the intellectual property, then you may assume that you have the right to personal use.
-This means that you can share the data in your personal circle.
+Anybody who receives the data can share the data in their personal circle.
 For example, you can show an email that you received to your friends.
 However, your friends may not share the email any further.
 The principle that “You own what you see” means that we cannot prevent them from recording or storing what they hear or see for themselves (in their email account, or through a body cam), but they cannot share the data with others then.

 If you gain hold of private information through a privacy violation, then the case will be treated as a privacy violation, and not as intellectual theft.
 After an intellectual theft, the perpetrator also loses his right to the data.
 This step is necessary because the “destruction of the data from the domain of the receiver” is meaningless if the receiver did not store the data.
 The perpetrator will usually be the owner of the source domain, but it could also be a third person.

 If the receiver is the victim, and the declaration is a lie or a threat, it does not count as an insult.